So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 “The research data!” she cries.
 Well, duh, Sam.

 Now I genuinely feel bad for Sam and think that John is in the wrong during this part.
 There’s a way to ask these questions without making her feel like she’s being interrogated and blamed and cornered.
 I think he’s being way harsh.
 But four of his friends have just died, and lots of others (including himself and her) are still in danger, and he wants to know why, so I get where he’s coming from.
+He was against Olduvai, he didn’t want her working there and now it’s proving that he was right.

 We cut away, and apparently they’ve all decided to check out the research data.
 They surround a computer screen.
 Realistically, I don’t think they could have found what they were looking for so quickly or so easily, but it’s a movie, so whatever.